badsyntax/SassBeautify/README.md

 ## Settings

-Once installed, you can customize how the conversion works by changing the package settings.
+Once installed, you can customize how the beautification works by changing the package settings.

 1. Open the default settings from the preferences menu: `Preferences >> Package Settings >> SassBeautify >> Settings - Default`
 2. Copy the settings and paste them into your user settings file: `Preferences >> Package Settings >> SassBeautify >> Settings - User`